 - Negative comments about your studio/gym/organization, other studios/gyms/organizations, dances, gymnasts, or people who come in contact through dance or gymnastics related events

 - Body shaming of themselves or others, including celebrities

-- Using photos or videos of youth dancers that break the artistic standards for costume, poses, facials, music, movement and concepts.
+- Using photos or videos of youth dancers and gymnasts that break the artistic standards for costume, poses, facials, music, movement and concepts.
 Remember perception is reality for people sifting through your photo and post choices.
 Try to throw the net as wide as possible regarding possible scrutiny and erring on the side of caution.

-With the realization that youth dancers I may meet, teach, judge, etc. through my workplace may spend more time with me online then in person, I agree that if I want to post social media content that does not meet the standards above, I will:
+With the realization that youth dancers and gymnasts I may meet, teach, judge, etc. through my workplace may spend more time with me online then in person, I agree that if I want to post social media content that does not meet the standards above, I will:

 - Use privacy settings on my primary social media accounts to ensure youth dancers do not have access to this content.